bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 Skipping the session layer for only some subjects in the dataset is not allowed.
 If a `ses-<label>` subfolder is included as part of the directory hierarchy, then the same `ses-<label>` tag must also be included as part of the file names themselves.
-In general, we assume that a new session wrt PET starts with either a new injection (probably most common case) or with the subject being taken out of the scanner (same injection, but subject leaves the scanner and returns).
+In general, we assume that a new session with respect to PET starts with either a new injection (probably most common case) or with the subject being taken out of the scanner (same injection, but subject leaves the scanner and returns).
 However, for example, if a subject has to leave the scanner room and